 We know many people would prefer us to put the whole connection underground and we have looked carefully at this option.

-We recognise the visual benefits of putting the whole connection underground, but this needs to be balanced alongside other considerations like cost.
+We understand the visual and landscape benefits of putting the whole connection underground, but there are wider factors that need careful thought.

 Why can’t you put the existing line at the Menai Strait in the same underground tunnel you are digging for the new one?